 Even better, unlike many other gelato’s which nickel and dime you for every addition, all of the above is part of the price.
 Which is very reasonable, for the epic flavour adventure you are about to embark on.
 So yes, just go here.

 Where is it?
-Come il Latte can be found on Via Silvio Spaventa 24/26, which is just a short walk from Rome’s Termini station.
+Come il Latte can be found on Via Silvio Spaventa 24/26, which is just a short walk from Rome’s Termini train station.
+This is the main train station in Rome.
 See their website for opening times and further information.

 2. Il Gelato di San Crispino